opensearch-project/.github/RELEASING.md

 ### Release Schedule Date Definitions

 #### Feature Freeze
 All code changes that add new capabilities to OpenSearch need to be merged to "main" and backported to the planned release.
 Additional merges/backports can happen for bugs fixes and CVEs.
+Only major releases have a feature freeze date.

 #### Code Freeze
 This is date where we expect everything is working and there are no known issues.
 Freezing the code before the release date gives us a chance to perform long-running performance tests and do other final verifications.

 No more changes can be merged to the release branch after this point except for fixes to blocking bugs.
+To prevent accidental changes, repository branches will no longer be added to the distribution build by default.
+To make a change to the release after the code freeze date, open an issue in the opensearch-build repo with the repo the change is in, a justification for why the change is needed, and a link to the PR.
+If the change is approved, the team will cut a PR to update the manifest.

-This generally happens 1 week before the release date for minor versions.
+All major, minor and patch releases have code freeze dates.
+Code freeze generally happens 1 week before the release date for minor versions,with the freeze date being longer and shorter for major and patch releases respectively.

 #### Release Date
-Artifacts are made available on opensearch.org or other sources like NPM.
+The date artifacts are made available on opensearch.org or other sources like NPM.

 For 2022 we're tracking the overall release dates for OpenSearch [in the forums](https://opensearch.org/blog/partners/2022/02/roadmap-proposal/).